ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/yumchaa-matcha-kit-tea-prize.markdown

   \ a Yumchaa market stall which quickly became a haven for tea lovers to talk, try,\
   \ and buy tea!
 They now have several busy London cafés and a shop online which ships\
   \ their blends to their tasty tea lovers worldwide!</p>"
 section3-content: "<p>They are all delicious!
-The Regent’s Park, Wanderlust, or their\
+The Regent’s Park, Wanderlust or their\
   \ famous colour changing tea & Yumchaa’s best-selling tea up to date, Blue Voodoo!</p>\r\
   \n<p>If you can’t resist\_to taste\_their teas, think no more and submit the draw\
   \ for a chance to win an amazing Matcha preparing kit PLUS a tin of Matcha tea &\